apigee-labs/rapier/README.md

 OAS will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.

-Rapier also includes SDK generators for Javascripot and Python.
+Rapier also includes SDK generators for Javascript and Python.
 In the future we intend to work on test tools, and server implementation frameworks.

 \[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.